 The REC AWR information for candidates and clients can be downloaded here

-If you have a complaint, please contact Richard Leech who is a company Director.
+If you have a complaint, please contact Kirk Shepherd who is a company Director.
 You can write to him at 1558 Stratford Road, Hall Green, Birmingham B28 9HA.

 We will send you a letter acknowledging your complaint and asking you to confirm or explain the details set out.
 We will also let you know the name of the person who will be dealing with your complaint.
 You can expect to receive our letter within 5 days of us receiving your complaint.